UID-Technologies/project-acado-monorepo-v3/acado-api/README.md

    - Click "Try it out"
    - Enter credentials: `admin@example.com` / `admin123`
    - Click "Execute"
-   - Copy the `token` from the response
+   - Copy the `accessToken` from the response

 2. **Authorize**:
    - Click the 🔓 "Authorize" button at the top right